Vab-170/personal-website/README.md

    ```

 2. **Deployment Issues**
-   - Ensure `base: '/personal-website/'` in `vite.config.js` for GitHub Pages
+   - Check Cloudflare Pages dashboard for build logs
-   - Check that all assets are in the `public` directory
+   - Ensure all assets are in the `public` directory
-   - Check GitHub Actions logs if automated deployment fails
+   - Verify `vite.config.js` has `base: '/'`

 3. **Development Server Issues**
    ```bash
    # Check if port 5173 is available
    npm run dev -- --port 3000
    ```

+4. **Security Headers Not Working**
+   - Ensure `public/_headers` file exists
+   - Check Cloudflare Pages deployment logs
+   - Headers only work in production (not local dev)

 ## 🤝 Contributing